NURTUREart is seeking practicing curators and practicing artists to apply for its in-school artist and curator residencies.

 ABOUT NURTUREART’S EDUCATION PROGRAMS

-NURTUREart’s Education Program, with a focus on community outreach, brings practicing artists into three different public schools for in-school instruction.
-Partnering schools include a primary school, middle school, and high school.
+NURTUREart’s Education Program, with a focus on community outreach, brings practicing artists into four different public schools for in-school instruction.
+Partnering schools include two primary schools, a middle school, and a high school.
 Participating artists introduce art-making skills, techniques, and projects that develop critical skills for success in school and life including collaboration, innovation, critical thinking, and problem solving.
 Through collaboration with public school teachers and staff, the artists- or curator-in-residence utilize visual art to access academic content and promote school objectives while offering an outlet for student expression.

 IN-SCHOOL RESIDENCY OPPORTUNITIES